The Clue of the Black Keys: Plot summary

 Carson Drew receives a letter from a Caswell P. Breed in Baltimore claiming to be a relative of Dr. Pitt and demanding part of his estate.
 Carson Drew has other business to conduct in Baltimore and while there, he and Nancy visit Mr. Breed.
 They discover he did not send the letter; someone used his name as a ruse to get them out of town.
 When Nancy returns, she is unable to reach Terry at his hotel, and fearing foul play, goes directly to the Wangell home.
 The house is boarded up and while she is there, the Wangells depart in a taxi.
 Nancy circles the home and sees a distress signal of a handkerchief waving from an attic ventilator.
-The police arrive and they discover Terry imprisoned in the attic.
-He relates that Mrs. Wangell and Mrs. Porterly are sisters and are connected to the mystery.
+She investigates, but Mr Wangell suddenly returns and subdues her.
+She is bound and gagged, and the man locks her in the attic along with Terry.
+The police later arrive and they discover Nancy and Terry imprisoned in the attic.
+Terry relates that Mrs. Wangell and Mrs. Porterly are sisters and are connected to the mystery.

 Terry departs for Mexico to continue searching for Dr. Pitt.
 Nancy believes Juarez Tino and his wife and the Wangells are in Florida.
 She makes to plans to join a group of students Dr. Anderson is taking to Miami for a field trip to study the Indian tribes in that area.
 But Dr. Anderson tells her she must pass the same test his students are taking in order to go.
 Nancy studies diligently and answers all the essay questions except one.
 She is uncertain whether she will receive a passing grade.
 While awaiting the news, Nancy and Hannah hear fire engine sirens and discover a house two doors down is filling with acrid smoke.
 Nancy courageously ventures inside to search for a missing three-year-old.
 She rescues him and returns to the Drew home to find Juarez Tino leaving her bedroom with the black half-key.
 He had been responsible for instigating the neighbors' plight as a diversion.
-Nancy is able to wrest the key away from him but he overpowers her and gets it back, then trusses her up.
+Nancy is able to wrest the key away from him but he overpowers her and gets it back, then starts to tie her up.
+Terrified for her life, Nancy screams for help, but he covers her mouth with his hand.
 As he pulls a handkerchief from his pocket to gag her, Nancy sees the key fly out but he doesn't notice it.
+He finishes tying Nancy up, then puts her under the bed.
 He escapes as Hannah returns and finds Nancy.
 They search for the key to no avail.
 George and Bess arrive and George finds the key in the navy blue blanket Tino had used to further bind Nancy.
 The ringing telephone brings the good news that Nancy passed the test.